 - We aim to provide understanding and tolerance of all our differences and encourage our students to disown bullying in any form.

-The Meden School take incidents of bullying very seriously and would urge any student who is experiencing bullying in school to contact one of the key members of staff such as:
+The Meden School take incidents of bullying very seriously and would urge any student who is experiencing bullying in school to contact someone; to let us know so we can do something about it.

 - your tutor